ojjsaw/teachable-machine-openvino/README.md

 ```

 ## Known Limitations
-- Only Teachable Machine: Image projects are covered for now.
+- Only Teachable Machine 2.0: Image projects are covered for now.
 - Depending upon popularity, Audio and Pose projects can be covered in the future.